Business credit market data reports organized on executive desk

 • 86% of LOCs under $250K require a personal guarantee (Federal Reserve SBCS, 2025)

-• LOC is the most common small business credit product — used by 31% of small businesses (Federal Reserve SBCS, 2025)
+• LOC is the most common small business credit product, used by 31% of small businesses (Federal Reserve SBCS, 2025)

 What Are the Business LOC Approval Rates by Lender Type?

-Banks prioritize credit scores, DSCR coverage, and time-in-business — and apply those standards uniformly, with little flexibility for borderline cases.
-Online lenders weight cash flow and revenue consistency more heavily, making them more accessible but not necessarily cheaper.
+Online lenders weight cash flow and revenue consistency heavily.
+This makes them more accessible but not cheaper.

-Credit union LOC approval rates run approximately 58% — higher than banks but lower than online lenders — often because credit unions are more likely to consider member relationship history and community context that traditional underwriting models don't capture (NCUA / Federal Reserve SBCS, 2025).
+Credit unions often consider member history and community context.
+Traditional underwriting models don't capture these factors (NCUA / Federal Reserve SBCS, 2025).

 Lender TypeApproval RateFull Amount ApprovedSource